 - Participated in NJROTC as an adolescent/young adult.

 - Had in-depth discussions with family members or non-family family members who served in the Navy or Armed Forces.

-- Talk about your intended major at the USMA.
+- Talk about your intended major at the USNA.
 Whether you are interested in political science, aerospace engineering, chemistry, or cyber/electronic operations and warfare, explain how your area of study fits into your long-range goals.

 - Discuss where you see your career in the Navy taking you.
 You may also want to touch upon post-Navy aims.

 US Naval Academy Essay Prompt – Part 2

 (2) Describe a personal experience you have had which you feel has contributed to your own character development and integrity.